phillipluther/jet-set/README.md

 # JetSet

-A micro library for setting, getting, and watching application state.
+A micro library for creating dynamically-static, observable state objects.

 -----------------------------------------------